DrafaKiller/TokenParser-dart/README.md

 ## Usage

-The Token Parser is based on a syntax/grammar definition, which is a list of lexemes that define the grammar.
+This package is based on a syntax/grammar definition, which is a list of lexemes that define the grammar.
 Here is a brief example:

 ```dart
 final whitespace = ' ' | '\t';